Every piece of the Tabernacle of Moses refers to Jesus

 In the same manner, the five gifts of ministry to the church hold the church together.

 “It was he who “gave gifts to people”; he appointed some to be apostles, others to be prophets, others to be evangelists, others to be pastors and teachers.
 (Eph 4:11)

 The frames of the tabernacle were then covered with various animal skins.

 “Make a cover for the Tent out of eleven pieces of cloth made of goats’ hair.
 (Exo 26:7)

 “Make two more coverings, one of rams’ skin dyed red and the other of fine leather, to serve as the outer cover.
 (Exo 26:14)

 All of these were obtained through the killing of animals.
 Typically, the goat was used as the sacrificial animal.
 The red dye also speaks of blood.
 Christ is the sin offering that was sacrificed on our behalf.

 The tabernacle of Moses was divided into two parts.

-This is revealed to us by the fact that the Outer Court was open to all, but the Holy Place could only be entered by priests and the Most Holy place of the tabernacle of Moses only by High Priests.
+This is revealed to us by the fact that the outer court was open to all, but the holy place could only be entered by priests, and the most holy place of the tabernacle of Moses could only be entered by high priests.